 Keep reading below for everything you need to know about the best time for Whale Watching in Vancouver from how to book, where to book and what to pack!

-More Information on the Vancouver Whale Watching and the Best Time to see Whales in Vancouver
+More Information on the Vancouver Whale Watching and the Best Time to Whale Watch in Vancouver

 Firstly, spring in Vancouver is often wet so plenty of spring trips will be rainy.